 Carmel is one of the most beautiful coastal towns in California, and even with the onset of heavy tourism, remains true to its charm.
 And trust me while the scenery is equally beautiful to the new hit show Big Little Lies, this little town will provide you with a drama free vacation.
 From pleasant strolls and shopping sprees in downtown to gorgeous beach adventures, there are several wonderful ways for you to spend a weekend in Carmel.
+So, let’s take a look at the 10 best things to do in Carmel California.

 Top Things to Do in Carmel